shradha125/TBD-Center-Freight-Data-Research-Project/Basic Analysis.md

-## Task 1: Truck Volume - To evaluate the traffic volume
+## Task 1: Truck Volume Analysis - To evaluate the traffic volume

 **Metrics: Difference in Truck Volume from Non-peak to Peak Hours**
 - Compared the Segment ID's with open source NYC DCP's open source data to get the latest active Segment ID's.